ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 ``osd recovery op priority``

-:Description: The priority set for recovery operations.
-It is relative to
+:Description: The priority set for recovery operations, if not specified by the pool's ``recovery_op_priority``.
-              ``osd client op priority``.

 :Type: 32-bit Integer
 :Default: ``3``